 - Free checked bag on domestic flights.
 Since checked bags usually cost $30 each way, 2 roundtrip flights on American Airlines per year would cost $120, which is greater than the annual fee!
 This is especially helpful if you have a family since up to 4 passengers on your reservation also get this benefit.

 - Better boarding group.
 If I’m traveling with only a carry-on, this is important so that I can have access to the overhead bin storage.
 People in later boarding groups will have to check carry-on bags if there is no more overhead bin space.

 - 10% of redeemed miles back on up to 100,000 redeemed miles per year.
 Getting 10,000 miles back a year may not seem like much but if you learn to stretch your miles like us, it makes the annual fee worth it!

 I take more than 2 domestic roundtrips per year on American Airlines*, and there are additional benefits that make this card worth keeping.

 On the other hand, I’m struggling to determine whether or not I will keep my Amex Platinum open.
 My annual fee is due soon so once I make my final decision I will post about it!
-I have decided to cancel my Amex Platinum and you can read about that decision here.
+Update: I have decided to cancel my Amex Platinum and you can read about that decision here.

 How long has it been since the card was opened?